 To qualify for a legal intern license, the Applicant must:

-- Be duly enrolled, in good academic standing, and have completed two-thirds of the prescribed course of study at a law school; that is fully or provisionally approved by the ABA.
+- Be duly enrolled, in good academic standing, and have completed two-thirds of the prescribed course of study at a law school that is fully or provisionally approved by the ABA.

 - Have graduated from a law school that is fully or provisionally approved by the ABA within the past 12 months.

-Filling out the application
+Filling Out the Application:

 Qualifications of Supervising Attorney.

-(1) Except as otherwise provided in subsection (2) below, an attorney is qualified to act as a supervising attorney who:
+An attorney is qualified to act as a supervising attorney who:

-(A) Is actively licensed in Idaho;
+(1) Is actively licensed in Idaho;